 Step 1 – Pick a part

 We’re going to apply this technique to any element of the song which enters for the first time during the song.
-In this example I chose a muted Nile Rogers style funk guitar part which enters in the second Chorus of the song (see fig. 1 below)
+In this example I chose a muted Nile Rogers style funk guitar part which enters in the second Chorus of the song I was mixing. (see fig 1 below)

 Step 2 – Set the Channel Volume

-Find the optimal volume for the part in the rest of the mix as you would normally set it, when balancing a mix for the first time.
+Find the optimal static volume for the part in the mix as you would have chosen it without using automation, when balancing the mix for the first time.
 Make a note of this volume. (see fig 2 below)

 Step 3 – Add subtle dynamic automation

-The concept we are going to use here is manipulating the volume a little when the new part first arrives to grabs the listener’s attention before then settling it back into the mix.
-It’s an aural illusion.
-To do this draw in a slight volume ramp when the part first enters then let it gradually settle back to the original volume you wanted.
-The listener’s ear hears the part slightly more prominent when it first arrives and the brain accepts it.
-This allows you to then lower that parts channel volume just a little now that the ear has found it. (fig 3 below)
+The concept we are going to use here is manipulating the volume a little when the new part first arrives to grabs the listener’s attention before then settling the part back into the mix.
+We’re trying to create an aural illusion of the part appearing then settling in to the mix.
+To do this draw in a slight volume ramp when the part first enters then let it gradually settle back to the original volume you intended.
+The listener’s ear hears the part slightly more prominent when it first arrives and the brain identifies it.
+This then allows you to then lower that part’s channel volume a little now that the ear has found it. (fig 3 below)